apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 ### Query 7 - Universal Quantification ###
 As an example of a universal AQL query, here we show a query to list the Gleambook users who are currently unemployed.
-Such employees will have an employment history containing no records that miss endDate values, leading us to the following AQL query:
+Such employees will have an employment history containing no objects that miss endDate values, leading us to the following AQL query:

         use dataverse TinySocial;